10 of the best digital watches you can buy in 2020, Part 2, including a cold Casio classic for 20 bucks

 best digital watches

 Bulova released this watch in 2019 to well-deserved praise, choosing to reissue a digital watch from a part in watchmaking history that isn’t much discussed.
 Based on the LCD/LED illuminated digital display watches of the 1970s, this piece revives the blocky case design and even requires the user to push the side button to display the time, just like the originals.
-While working on the Watch Buying Guide in the 2019 NOW Magazine, it was a no-brainer to include this fun reissue.
+While working on the Watch Buying Guide in the 2019 NOW Magazine (no longer available), it was a no-brainer to include this fun reissue.

 Casio AE1200WHD-1A